MarwinSc/Nested-Papercrafts-for-Anatomical-and-Biological-Edutainment/README.md

 ### Important Note

-The codes developed for the paper can be found [here](https://github.com/MarwinSc/Nested-Papercrafts-for-Anatomical-and-Biological-Edutainment), refactored version of the code will be available in this repository as soon as possible.
+The codes developed for the paper are a work in progress, and a refactored version of the code will be available in this repository as soon as possible.

 ### How to use?